eclipse-ditto/ditto-examples/grove-ctrl/python/README.md

 # Quick start

-When you have followed the base [README.md](../README.md), you only need to fix the address of your running ditto instance.
+When you have followed the base [README.md](../README.md), you only need to fix the address of your running Ditto instance.
 This can be found in `ditto_grove_demo.py`:

 ```python